nash567/GoTaskFlow/README.md

 # GoTaskFlow
-A golang task manager which uses Temporal Workflows to manage tasks
+A golang task manager which uses Temporal Workflow to manage tasks